damien-meere/interactive_frontend_milestone/README.md

 name, click Clone or download.
 Click Open in Desktop to clone the repository and open it in GitHub Desktop.
 Click Choose... and, using Windows Explorer, navigate to a local path where you want to clone the repository.
 For more information you can review the [GitHub site](https://help.github.com/en/articles/cloning-a-repository#cloning-a-repository-to-github-desktop).

-### Media

 ### Acknowledgements

-The Sidebar creation tutorial from [Bootstrapious.com](https://bootstrapious.com/p/bootstrap-sidebar) was followed in parts for the styling of the dashboard's sidebar menu.

 ### Content

 **This site is for educational purposes**